friackazoid/HackerRank_Pacman/README.md

 Next, the implementation of `NodeVisitor` requires `TContainer`  to support certain interfaice.
 We described this interface in the concept `ContainerWithOrder`.
+Phu-i what a productive sprint...

-Is it it?
+//Is it it?
 Is this code now safe from wrong usage?

-Let look at some fun example
+And the dramatic twist - our programmers gets a Bug-report!
+DFS algorithm absolutly not able to find direct path from 0 to -5 on a line! (example_1) Algorithm implementation is wrong!
+Is it?

+Actually algorithm does what it intentended to do.
+It tries to explore first branch with positive numbers, and users code `example_get_neighbors` doesnt process type overflow

+Let look namespace `example_2`. **NOTE - type overflow is undefined behaviour regarding standart, but gcc -compiler I work with wrapping this behaviour, inspite in that note i will do code as it not.**

+So our code has some semantic expectation, user not satisfied. cppref says that concepts should be used to express sematic requiments

+The given semantic requiments can be formaly written as